-The 911 surcharge will continue to decrease as more citizens forego installing a hard line phone in their homes and increase their use of devices for which they do not pay surcharges.
-The state needs to address the issue of devices that have the ability to reach 911 but are not paying surcharges.
+The 911 surcharge will continue to decrease as more citizens forego installing a hard line phone in their homes, have their hard lines removed and increase their use of devices for which they do not pay surcharges.
+The state needs to address the issue of devices that have the ability to reach 911 but are not paying surcharges, and to recover the loss of the landline surcharge.

-There is pending legislation that could increase the amount of wireless fees the board receives if passed.
+There is pending legislation that, if passed, could increase the amount of wireless fees the board receives.
 However, this legislation will eliminate the one-time payments from the state.
-This legislation addresses extending the Wireless Act into 2016.
-If it is not addressed by June 30, 2013, income from the wireless fees could be discontinued.
+It would also extend the Wireless Act sunset date.
+Statewide 9-1-1 Boards recognize that the proposed legislation will not replace all the surcharge reductions, but view it as the first move to fill the gap.

-Investment income, impacted by low interest rates, will continue to be a small contributor to overall income.
+Investment income, impacted by low interest rates, will continue to be an immaterial contributor to overall income.

-Voice Over Internet Protocol (VOIP) will have an impact on the Board's financial picture that is yet to be determined.
+Voice over Internet Protocol (VoIP) still has an impact on the Board's financial picture that is yet to be determined.

-For FY 2013, \$550,000 will be budgeted for Next Generation 911 implementation.
-There will be a FY13 expense for an RFP for a consultant to implement NG, and an RFP for equipment and services.
-We anticipate the FY 2014 expenditures will be significant as the implementation deadline of July 1, 2014 for Next Generation looms.
+For FY 2014, \$700,000 will be budgeted for Next Generation 911 implementation.
+There will be a FY14 expense for an RFP for a consultant to implement NG, and an RFP for equipment and services.
+We anticipate the FY 2015 expenditures will be significant as the implementation of Next Generation 9-1-1 System process continues.